shahmal1yev/hashhunter/README.md

 # Hash Hunter (hash-identifier)

-HashHunter is a Python tool that identifies hashes from a wordlist, integrating with HashCat.
+Hash Hunter is a Python tool that identifies hashes from a wordlist, integrating with HashCat.

 ![img_1.png](build/hashhunter/img.png)